If you’re having surgery, you may wonder whether you need an imaging test of your heart. It seems like this could help ensure that it is

 Heart imaging tests can pose risks.

-The tests are usually very safe, and some can be done with little or no radiation.
-But if your risk of having a heart problem is low, the tests can produce a false-positive result that could cause anxiety and lead to more tests and an unneeded delay of surgery.
+These tests are usually very safe.
+But if your risk of having a heart problem is low, the tests can create a false alarm instead of finding a serious problem.
+That can cause anxiety.
+It can also lead to more tests or an unneeded delay of surgery.

-For example, you might have a follow-up coronary angiography (cardiac catheterization).
-During this test, a catheter is inserted into the heart through a vein, dye is injected, and x-rays are taken.
-The risks are low, but exposure to radiation adds up over your lifetime, so it’s best to avoid x-rays whenever you can.
+For example, you might have a follow-up test to view the blood vessels in your heart.
+This test is called coronary angiography.
+During this test, a very thin tube is inserted into the heart through a vein.
+Dye is injected, and X-rays are taken.
+The risks are low, but exposure to X-rays adds up over your lifetime.
+It’s best to avoid X-rays whenever you can.

 Imaging tests can cost a lot.